orientechnologies/orientdb-docs/datamodeling/Concepts.md

 >**NOTE**: The prefix character `#` is mandatory to recognize a Record ID.

 Records never lose their identifiers unless they are deleted.
-When deleted, OrientDB never recycles identifiers, except with `local` storage.
+When deleted, OrientDB never recycles identifiers.
 Additionally, you can access records directly through their Record ID's.
 For this reason, you don't need to create a field to serve as the primary key, as you do in Relational databases.

 ## Record Version